elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-descriptive-statistics-differ-from-inferential-statistics-in-terms-of-their-purpose.md

 url: /learn/mathematics/questions/how-do-descriptive-statistics-differ-from-inferential-statistics-in-terms-of-their-purpose
 score: -1.0
 related_article1:
-    id: 170276
+    id: 170281
     title: >-
-        What is the significance of using a sample instead of a population in statistical analysis?
+        What is the difference between discrete and continuous quantitative variables?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-using-a-sample-instead-of-a-population-in-statistical-analysis
+    url: /learn/mathematics/questions/what-is-the-difference-between-discrete-and-continuous-quantitative-variables
 related_article2:
     id: 170278
     title: >-
         What are the key differences between systematic random sampling and stratified random sampling?
-    subject: Mathematics
+    subject: Sociology
-    url: /learn/mathematics/questions/what-are-the-key-differences-between-systematic-random-sampling-and-stratified-random-sampling
+    url: /learn/sociology/questions/what-are-the-key-differences-between-systematic-random-sampling-and-stratified-random-sampling
 related_article3:
-    id: 170281
+    id: 170279
     title: >-
-        What is the difference between discrete and continuous quantitative variables?
+        Define a parameter and a statistic in the context of statistical analysis.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-difference-between-discrete-and-continuous-quantitative-variables
+    url: /learn/mathematics/questions/define-a-parameter-and-a-statistic-in-the-context-of-statistical-analysis
 related_article4:
-    id: 170274
-    title: >-
-        What is the primary focus of statistics as a science?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-primary-focus-of-statistics-as-a-science
-related_article5:
     id: 170274
     title: >-
         What is the primary focus of statistics as a science?